-Add the authorization rights to access this work center to your user or your user role using the Administration work center.
-Update user access rights by logging out and in again in the C4C UI.
+Add the authorization rights to access this work center to your user or your user role using the Administration work center, Business User view.
+If required, update your user access rights by logging out and in again in the C4C UI.

-- Enter the work center view “External Pricing -> External Pricing Run”.
+- Enter the work center view “External Pricing” -> “Ticket Pricing Runs” or “Quote Pricing Runs”.